PresentlyGuidesAnimating Slides

 Build Effects

 Pass an effect option to animate the newly revealed element as it appears.
-The effect only applies to the element transitioning from hidden to visible — already-visible elements morph normally and hidden elements are suppressed entirely.
+The effect plays as a CSS animation on the element and is removed automatically once it completes.

 Available effects: